Frequently Asked Questions (FAQs)

 a Maine community college program of study for the fall term following high school

-graduation and who take a minimum of 12
+graduation, and 3) enroll in a minimum of 12

 credit hours each